meliao/osdc_support/griffin.rst

   =============  ========  ===============  ============ ==================

-General Griffin Use
+Accessing Griffin
 -------------------
 The table below has the addresses required to successfully ssh to the Griffin login node and any active VMs.
-For general instructions, please refer to the OSDC :doc:`Quickstart. <quickstart>`
+For general instructions on how to manage VMs using the webconsole or managing ssh keys, please refer to the OSDC :doc:`Quickstart. <quickstart>`

   ====================  =====================================================  ======================